chidexebere/gatsby-portfolio/content/blog/whats-new-with-PWAs/index.md

 With the <u>Web Share Target API</u>, installed web apps can register with the underlying operating system as a share target to receive shared content.

 To register your PWA as a share target, add a `share_target` entry to its web app manifest.
 This tells the operating system to include your app as an option in the intent chooser.
 The screenshot below shows a PWA added as an option to the intent chooser.
-The link to the article from <u>bookshop.org</u> can be shared in the encircled PWA.
+_The link to the article from <u>bookshop.org</u> can be shared with the encircled PWA._

 ![Image showing target picker](./Screenshot-share-target.jpg)